Chaos and suspicion in a Ukrainian city spinning out of control

 Voters will be asked to endorse an ambiguously phrased status that could be interpreted as anything from "self-rule" to "independence".
 Some hope they will be annexed by Russia, like their brethren in the Crimean peninsula in March.

 National Guard troops backed by soldiers in four APCs checked cars entering and leaving the city on Saturday, on a route the ballot papers should take to the separatist electoral authorities in the regional capital Donetsk after voting ends at 10 p.m.
-(1500 ET) on Sunday.
+(2000 BST) on Sunday.

 The result will bring no resolution.